sybrew/The-SEO-Framework-Extension-Manager/extensions/free/transport/trunk/readme.md

 | Primary term ID&dagger; | `postmeta` | `_yoast_wpseo_primary_{$taxonomy}`   | &ndash;          |
 | Term metadata&Dagger;   | `options`  | `wpseo_taxonomy_meta`                | &#x2713;&#xFE0F; |

-_&#x2a; When transformed, the importer will set a flag for TSF to add the site title.
+_&#x2a; When found, the importer will set a flag for TSF to add the site title.
 You can remove this flag via the post edit screen._ <br>
 _&dagger; To transport primary term IDs, the taxonomy must be active before Transport can detect the data.
 For example, WooCommerce must be active to transport Primary Product Category IDs for Products._ <br>
 _&Dagger; This includes: title, description, Open Graph title, Open Graph description, Twitter title, Twitter description, Canonical URL, and Robots noindex._